 - using pre-mixed lime stabilised basecourse, as an alternative pavement material and one that provides significant environmental plus engineering benefits

-- given the project is in an area that is home to many rare and endangered plants and animals – the works were subject to constant design modifications, to minimise the extent of disturbance on the surrounding environs
+- given the project is in an area that is home to many rare and endangered plants and animals, the works were subject to constant design modifications to minimise disturbance

 - construction of two new car parking areas